ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 We are very happy with SafetyWing and highly recommend getting an insurance with them!

-The first part of Roys Peak hike is over private land which is why you have to climb a small ladder over a fence to get on the trail.
-Here you will also see a sign which asks you to pay $2 NZD track fee.
+The start of the track is over private farmland which is why you have to climb a small ladder over a fence to get on the trail.
+Here you will also see a sign with the $2 NZD track fee.
 This money is used to keep the track maintained and clean.

-Keep in mind that Roys Peak is closed annually for lambing season from the 1st of October to the 10th of November.
+Keep in mind that Roys Peak is private land and closed annually for lambing season from the 1st of October to the 10th of November.
 So plan your trip accordingly, or otherwise hike Isthmus peak as a great alternative.

-Isthmus Peak hike is a great alternative and a must add to your hiking itinerary
+Isthmus Peak hike is a great alternative to Roys Peak hike

 The Roys Peak switchbacks

-The first part of the trail starts directly with incline, which is actually never ending until you reach Roys Peak summit.
-Although it’s gradually, it feels never ending with the countless switchbacks.
+The beginning of the hike starts directly with a steep climb, which continues the whole way up until you reach Roys Peak summit.
+Although it’s gradual, it feels never-ending with the countless switchbacks while you climb up the side of the mountain.

 The way up might feel a little bit repetitive as there isn’t something ‘new’ to see after every turn.
-In comparison to some other hikes in New Zealand which are super varied, the Roys Peak walking track even might feel slightly boring and particularly exhausting.
-Where other hikes in New Zealand show you a variety of landscape elements such as waterfalls, ancient forest, lakes, valleys and glaciers along the track, Roys Peak is just an incline over a gravel path while looking up to the summit and tussock grass.
-But of course, you hike up Roys Peak for the unbeatable views at the summit!
+In comparison to some other hikes in New Zealand which are super varied, the Roys Peak walking track might feel slightly boring and particularly exhausting.
+Where other hikes in New Zealand show you a variety of landscape elements such as waterfalls, ancient forest, lakes, valleys and glaciers along the track, Roys Peak hike is just an incline over a gravel path while looking up to the summit and tussock grass.
+But of course, you hike up Roys Peak for the breathtaking views at the summit, and that is totally worth it!

 If you want to hike super epic and varied trails in New Zealand then these are our recommendations:

-Whether you come for THE famous photo to Roys Peak viewpoint or not, it’s worth it to take a picture anyway.
-So why not doing your best to get the right angles?!
-Here our tips to get some epic photos at Roys Peak.
+Whether you come for THE famous photo of Roys Peak viewpoint or not, it’s worth it to take a picture anyway.
+Here are our tips to get some epic photos at Roys Peak.

-If a person stands at the end of the ridge it looks as if they are standing ‘at the end of the world’ with a stunning backdrop of snow capped mountains and inlets from the lake.
-So if you’re aiming for that ‘small person epic backdrop’ photo, then the photographer has to stand all the way back at the beginning of the ridge.
+If a person stands at the end of the ridge it looks as if they are standing ‘at the end of the world’ with a stunning backdrop of snow-capped mountains and inlets from the lake.
+So if you’re aiming for that ‘small person epic backdrop’ photo, then the photographer has to stand at the beginning of the ridge.
 The subject has to walk to the end of the ridge and stand on a small rock.
 It’s very important to frame the subject in the lake, not the mountains.
 Otherwise the person won’t stand out.
+For this kind of shot you can use several focal lengths to create more depth and compression in the pictures.
+The more you can zoom in with the lens, the bigger and closer the mountains will appear.

 Bringing several lenses with different focal lengths also helps to get different perspectives.
-As photographers we always bring several focal lengths, even on these hard hikes.
-A photo at 100 mm obviously looks very different from a photo at 50 mm.
+As photographers, we always bring several focal lengths.
+A photo at 100 mm obviously looks very different from a photo at 50 mm and creates more depth and compression.

 Roys Peak summit

-The famous photospot you get to at first isn’t the actual summit of Roys Peak.
+The famous photo spot you get to at first isn’t the official summit of Roys Peak.
 So if you still have enough energy to push to the real summit then you’ll have to add another 20-30 minutes to the hike.
-The views from the summit are slightly higher but with the famous photo ridge below.
+The views from the top of Roys Peak are slightly higher and you will see the famous photo ridge below.
+It could be a great spot for a lunch break as the summit is less busy than the Roys Peak photo spot.

 Roys peak vs Isthmus Peak

-If you’re short in time and you need to make a decision between hiking Isthmus peak or Roys Peak, then you might ask yourself which one is better.
-Although I don’t like to call places ‘better than the other’ because every spot has its own beauty, there are always pro’s and con’s about one or the other.
+If you’re short in time and you need to decide between hiking Isthmus Peak or Roys Peak, then you might ask yourself which one is better.
+Although I don’t like to call places ‘better than the other’ because every spot has its own beauty, there are always pros and cons about one or the other.

 Let’s first compare the facts: